hepplerj/Dissertation/acknowledgments.dissertation.Heppler.md

 history.
-I am especially indebted to my numerous conversations with Mark Algee-Hewitt, Nicole Coleman, Elijah Meeks, Nick Bauch, Cameron Blevins, Carlos Seligos, Mike Widner, Maria Santos, Zephyr Frank, Gabriel Wolfenstein, Geoff McGee, Molly Taylor-Poleskey, Erik Steiner, Karl Grossner, and Paul Zenke.
+I am especially indebted to my numerous conversations with Mark Algee-Hewitt, Nicole Coleman, Elijah Meeks, Nick Bauch, Cameron Blevins, Carlos Seligos, Mike Widner, Maria Santos, Zephyr Frank, Gabriel Wolfenstein, Geoff McGee, Molly Taylor-Poleskey, Erik Steiner, Karl Grossner, Paul Zenke, and the graduate students in my Digital History Reading Group.
 I also want to thank Kären Wigen, Richard Roberts, and Paula Findlan for their ever-important support, advice, and encouragement.

 Some friends from afar need special mention for their encouragement, prodding, and discussions over drinks at conferences along the way.
 Thanks for everything